sofiafausone/JavelinProt/README.md

 Checklist:

 Features:
-- The ability to specify the form of the PK model, including the number of peripheral compartments, the type of dosing (intravenous bolus versus subcutaneous), and the dosing protocol. #Kingsley
+- The ability to specify the form of the PK model, including the number of peripheral compartments, the type of dosing (intravenous bolus versus subcutaneous), and the dosing protocol. #Hew

-- Users can specify the protocol independently from the model (e.g. be able to solve a one and two compartment model for the same dosing protocol) #Kingsley
+- Users can specify the protocol independently from the model (e.g. be able to solve a one and two compartment model for the same dosing protocol) #Hew

-- Ability to solve for the drug quantity in each compartment over time, given a model and a protocol
+- Ability to solve for the drug quantity in each compartment over time, given a model and a protocol #Kingsley

-- Ability to visualise the solution of a model, and to compare two different solutions.
+- Ability to visualise the solution of a model, and to compare two different solutions. #Kingsley

 - Put the 4 above into YAML